 Back into the Hall of Ancient Miniatures we go....

 So in the late '90's, Jovian Chronicles surfaced, concocted by the Canadian game company Dream Pod 9 as their answer to Mekton and Battletech.
-Being rabid Gundam fans, their designs (and source material) borrowed heavily from that series, much as Heavy Gear virtually plagiarized Armored Trooper Votoms. (how they did it without being sued I'll never know) Like the starting generation of their Heavy Gear line, the first crop of JC miniatures were larger, and the quality control of the miniatures producer RaFM left much to be desired (lots of blisters with missing parts).
-Nevertheless, they had some nice sculpts, one of which formed the basis for the GP02 Physalis conversion seen above.
+Being rabid Gundam fans, their designs (and source material) borrowed heavily from that series, much as Heavy Gear did from Armored Trooper Votoms.
+Like the starting generation of their Heavy Gear line, the first crop of JC miniatures were larger, and the quality control of the miniatures producer RaFM left much to be desired (lots of blisters with missing parts).
+Nevertheless, they were very nice sculpts, one of which formed the basis for the GP02 Physalis conversion seen above.
 There are also a huge amount of parts from RaFM's old Mekton line (remember R. Talsorian Games?
 Makers of Cyberpunk?
 Ah, good times, good times...)

 As you can see, this was at the height of my airbrush period.
 Shortly after this my compressor conked out and I slowly migrated over to an all-brush production (also, airbrushes are a bitch to clean, which you have to do with every color change).
 I suppose I could've modeled the GP02 with his shield-binders open in flight mode, but this works just as well.
 His head is actually comprised of two heads; that of a Wyvern and a Pathfinder.
 I think it was partially because I bought a Wyvern blister that had arms, legs, and head, but no body.